se-edu/learningresources/contents/security/cryptography.md

 Ciphers that use only one of these operations are insecure.
 For example, the insecure Caesar cipher only uses confusion.
 But strong ciphers can be built by using both confusion and diffusion - these are called product ciphers.

 * This [article](https://graquantum.com/blog/deciphering-encryption-des-block-cipher/) explains how the  DES cipher works, Feistel networks, s-boxes and p-boxes.
 Though DES is no longer secure, its design has inspired many ciphers.
 A still secure variant, triple DES, is popular in legacy applications.
 * The Advanced Encryption Standard (AES) is the most popular symmetric cipher today.
-It is used by the US government, many protocols such as TLS, WPA2-AES and SSH.
+It is used by the US government and in many protocols such as TLS, WPA2-AES and SSH.
 This [article](https://graquantum.com/blog/deciphering-encryption-aes-block-cipher/) explains how AES works without going too much into the mathematical details.

 ##### Modes of Operation